rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 </cdr-table>

 ### Use When
-- As confirmation that a task or process initiated by the user was completed successfully
+- Confirming that a task or process initiated by the user was completed successfully
 - Providing contextual information on the page processes
 ### Don't Use When
 - Changing inline content based on user selection (see [Update Notifications](../update-and-loading-notifications/#update-notifications))